 You’re going to love this flavorful Thai recipe.

 Gather, rinse and cut veggies for recipe.
 (Look at how beautiful and nutritious!)

 Mix seasoning together with chicken and place chicken on parchment paper in sheet pan.
 Mix seasoning with vegetables and then add those to the sheet pan with the chicken.
-Top with lemon slices and bake.
+Top with lime slices and bake.

 WW Thai Chicken Sheet Pan Recipe

 - 4-5 boneless skinless chicken breasts thinly sliced